Tech Accelerator

 The path toward any IT/OT strategy typically involves three distinct phases: organizational, technical and operational.

 The organizational phase is intended to facilitate collaboration and communication by getting IT and OT teams to work together to share information and align efforts, often under the guidance of a senior manager or convergence evangelist.
 The technical phase is where the actual convergence architecture -- including IoT and other parts of the infrastructure -- are designed and developed.
 This usually includes management and security issues and involves some amount of proof-of-principle validation.
-The operational phase involves deploying and operating the converged environment, which includes regular infrastructure refreshes and updates as technologies evolve.
+The operational phase involves deploying and operating the converged environment, which includes regular reporting, as well as infrastructure refreshes and updates as technologies evolve.

 With a set of overarching guidelines in place, a business can focus on more practical aspects of IT/OT integration.
 There are generally three accepted approaches:

-• creating a separate network for IT and OT;
+• Creating a separate network for IT and OT.

-• partitioning IT and OT networks; and
+• Partitioning IT and OT networks.

-• fully integrating OT traffic in the IT environment.
+• Fully integrating OT traffic in the IT environment.

-This was last updated in August 2021
+This was last updated in April 2024

 Continue Reading About What is IT/OT convergence?
 Everything you need to know